Patrick Duddy

 Patrick Dennis Duddy is an American diplomat, formerly United States Ambassador to Venezuela.

+Career

-He served from August 6, 2007 to September 11, 2008, during the Bush Administration, was expelled by Venezuelan President Hugo Chavez, and eight months later was returned as Ambassador by the Obama Administration.
-He replaced William Brownfield, who also was the subject of repeated threats of expulsion from Chavez before leaving to become ambassador to Colombia.
+He served from August 6, 2007, to September 11, 2008, during the Bush administration, was expelled by Venezuelan President Hugo Chávez, and eight months later was returned as ambassador by the Obama administration.
+He replaced William Brownfield, who also was the subject of repeated threats of expulsion from Chávez before leaving to become ambassador to Colombia.

 Duddy served for just over a year before being expelled by Chavez, who claimed to have uncovered an American-led plot to overthrow him.
-The action took place after, and partially as a result of, a dispute between the United States and Bolivian president Evo Morales; Chavez expressed support for Morales.
+The action took place after, and partially as a result of, a dispute between the United States and Bolivian president Evo Morales; Chávez expressed support for Morales.
 The embassy was run by John Caulfield as Chargé d'Affaires in the interim.
-In March 2008 Duddy had requested funding from the US government "to influence the information environment within Venezuela".
+In March 2008 Duddy had requested funding from the United States Agency for International Development and the United States Department of Defense "to influence the information environment within Venezuela".